gdchen94/AnomalyDetection/README.md

 # AnomalyDetection
 ## Code and Results

-All the codes are written in `R`, and here is the instruction for getting the results in the example.R
+All the codes are written in `R`, and here is the instruction for getting the results in the example.pdf using the R file example.R

 ### Demo
 ```
 require(knitr)
 stitch("example.R")